Structure

 Soft Skills (5 ECTS)

 MAP soft skills courses strengthen, amongst others, the interpersonal, communication and management skills of our students.
-Changing seminars include e.g. inverted classroom and a course organized by Fraunhofer IISB.
+Changing seminars include for exemple inverted classroom, life in academia, and project management.

 3rd Semester Courses (öffnet in neuem Tab)